gdsbook/book/notebooks/08_point_pattern_analysis.md

         label = 'Bounding Circles'
     else:
         label = None
+    ax.add_patch(
+        plt.Circle(
+            circle,
+            radius=alpha,
+            facecolor='none',
-    ax.add_patch(plt.Circle(circle, radius=alpha, facecolor='none', edgecolor='r', label=label))
+            edgecolor='r',
+            label=label
+        )
+    )

 # add a blue convex hull
-ax.add_patch(plt.Polygon(convex_hull_vertices,
+ax.add_patch(
+    plt.Polygon(
+        convex_hull_vertices,
         closed=True,
+        edgecolor='blue',
-                            edgecolor='blue', facecolor='none',
+        facecolor='none',
+        linestyle=':',
-                            linestyle=':', linewidth=2,
+        linewidth=2,
-                            label='Convex Hull'))
+        label='Convex Hull'

-plt.legend()
+    )
+)

+# Add basemap
+contextily.add_basemap(
+    ax,
+    source=contextily.providers.CartoDB.Positron
+)

+plt.legend();
 ```
-The remaining three bounding shapes are all rectangles or circles.
-First, we'll consider two kinds of **minimum bounding rectangles**.
+We will cover three more bounding shapes, all of them rectangles or circles.
+First, two kinds of **minimum bounding rectangles**.
 They both are constructed as the tightest *rectangle* that can be drawn around the data that contains all of the points.
 One kind of minimum bounding rectangle can be drawn just by considering vertical and horizontal lines.
 However, diagonal lines can often be drawn to construct a rectangle with a smaller area.
 This means that the **minimum rotated rectangle** provides a tighter rectangular bound on the point pattern, but the rectangle is askew or rotated.

 For the minimum rotated rectangle, we will use the `minimum_rotated_rectangle` function from the `pointpats.centrography` module.